KinjalDas/Location_To_Climate_API/README.md

 For ex:

-If you just want today's weather metrics with place name: LocationToCliamteAPI.main.driver("Place-Name")
+1.If you just want today's weather metrics with place name:

+from LocationToCliamteAPI import main main.driver("Place-Name")

-If you just want the current month's with place name: LocationToCliamteAPI.main.driver("Place-Name",type_of_forecast="2"<option for monthly data>)
+2.If you just want the current month's with place name:

+from LocationToCliamteAPI import main main.driver("Place-Name",type_of_forecast="2"<option for monthly data>)

-If you just want some date's weather prediction with place name: LocationToCliamteAPI.main.driver("Place-Name",date="date string in yyyy-mm-dd format")
+3.If you just want some date's weather prediction with place name:

+from LocationToCliamteAPI import main main.driver("Place-Name",date="date string in yyyy-mm-dd format")

 package is installable as "pip install LocationToCliamteAPI"

 If no/wrong keyword arguments given, it may result in wrong output

+Included BROWSABLE API can be started with :

+from LocationToCliamteAPI import api_server api_server.start()

-Included BROWSABLE API can be started with LocationToCliamteAPI.api_server.start(), where the home page, i.e, "/" contains the instructions for accessing the different endpoints.
+Here the home page, i.e, "/" contains the instructions for accessing the different endpoints.

 For ex: